-each year, after it became apparent, the vision of love as a social reality, got a little more faded. little instances would cause It to regain color then go nowhere and dry-up. so what I'm looking back to is just earlier longing - what I wished for then but what never materialized. the auras retain more of the state than events, because they're sustained by the senses.
+each year, after it became apparent, the vision of love as a social reality, got a little more faded. instances would cause It to regain color then go nowhere and dry-up. so what I'm looking back to is just earlier longing - what I wished for then retained in the auras but what never materialized.